OfirBH/Final-Project---Python/README.md

 3. **KPI Evaluation**: <br>
    Based on the project guidelines, the following KPIs were analyzed:
-   1. Attrition Trends & Patterns
+   1. Attrition Trends and Patterns
-   2. Compensation & Benefits Analysis
+   2. Compensation and Benefits Analysis
-   3. Work-Life Balance & Satisfaction
+   3. Work-Life Balance and Satisfaction
-   4. Career Growth & Job Stability
+   4. Career Growth and Job Stability
-   5. Geographic & Commuting Factors
+   5. Geographic and Commuting Factors

 ---